SharePoint/sp-dev-docs/docs/spfx/debug-in-vscode.md

 ![Breakpoint hit in Visual Studio Code](../images/vscode-debugging-breakpoint-hit.png)

-## Debug SharePoint Framework solution using hosted workbench
+## Debug solution using hosted workbench

 When building SharePoint Framework solutions that communicate with SharePoint, you might want to verify the interaction between your solution in SharePoint.
 To do this easily, you can use the hosted version of the SharePoint Workbench, which is available on every Office 365 tenant at `https://yourtenant.sharepoint.com/_layouts/workbench.aspx`.